tcae/CryptoTimeSeries/strategies.md

 ## Target labels

 Target labels are crucial as learning and evaluation reference of success (= performance).
 With a perfect classifier at hand a maximum performant target signals buy at a minimum with a gain more than 2*fee, leveraging the high frequent volatility.
-However, classifiers are not perfect, which means that an appraoch is needed that ignores local extremes with too lees gain in between.
+However, classifiers are not perfect, which means that an appraoch is needed that ignores local extremes with too less gain in between.

 The following heuristics may help here: